skip to main content

 Example 2

-An employee with 2 children under the age of 14 working 37.5 hours transfers into your team from a different NHS employer.
+An employee with 2 children under 14, working 37.5 hours, transfers to your team from another NHS employer.
 They have already taken 2 weeks of paid parental leave for one of their children.
-The employee would be entitled to the remaining 2 weeks of paid leave and 14 weeks unpaid for this child.
+The employee would be entitled to the remaining 2 weeks of paid leave and 14 weeks of unpaid leave for this child.
 The full entitlement remains for the second child.

 Parental leave would usually be taken in weekly blocks.
 As a manager, you can agree on alternative arrangements with the employee.
 For example, using parental leave to reduce their contracted hours for an agreed time or to attend appointments with their child.